 The Beebe team also checked Tom’s lymph nodes to see if the cancer had spread.
 Thankfully, all of his lymph nodes were cancer free.
 He now sees Dr. Carmen Pisc at Tunnell Cancer Center every three months to check his back and make sure the melanoma is gone.

 However, Tom, 78, knows that he will likely continue to have smaller spots removed.
-Just a couple months after removal of the melanoma, Dr. Cuozzo and Dr. Justin Elder of Beebe ENT & Facial Plastic Surgery, removed a spot from Tom’s face using the Mohs surgery technique.
+Just a couple months after removal of the melanoma, Dr. Cuozzo and Dr. Justin Elder, removed a spot from Tom’s face using the Mohs surgery technique.